Planar boundaries and parabolic subgroups: Peripheral Subgroups

-Let $G$ be one ended, and suppose $(G,\mathcal{P})$ is relatively hyperbolic.
-Assume the boundary $M = \boundary(G,\mathcal{P})$ is a Peano continuum with no cut points.
-Let $G_Z$ be a rigid vertex group of the JSJ decomposition over elementary subgroups relative to $\mathcal{P}$.
-Assume that $G_Z$ is not quadratically hanging.
-Let $\mathcal{Q}_Z$ be the pinched peripheral structure as above.
+\begin{prop} Let $G$ be finitely generated and one ended.
+Suppose $(G,\mathcal{P})$ is relatively hyperbolic and $G$ does not split relative to $\mathcal{P}$ over a parabolic subgroup.
+Let $G_Z$ be a nonelementary vertex group of the JSJ decomposition of $(G,\mathcal{P})$ over elementary subgroups.
+Let $\mathcal{Q}_Z=\mathcal{P}_Z \cup \mathcal{E}_Z$ be the pinched peripheral structure of $G_Z$ as in Definition~\ref{def:PinchedPeripheral}.
+If the pinched boundary $M_Z = \boundary(G_Z,\mathcal{Q}_Z)$ is not homeomorphic to the circle, then $M_Z$ is a Peano continuum with no cut points and no cut pairs. \end{prop}